Jackie Sherrill: Mississippi State

 After two seasons away from the game (1989 and 1990), Sherrill was hired as head coach at Mississippi State University in 1991.
 He took over a program that hadn't had a winning season since 1986, winning only 14 games in that stretch.
 Mississippi State hadn't had a winning record in Southeastern Conference play since 1981.
 Sherrill began his Mississippi State career with an upset victory over the defending Southwest Conference champion Texas Longhorns.

 In thirteen seasons in Starkville, Sherrill coached the Bulldogs to a record of 75–75–2.
 His 75 wins are the most in school history.
 He led the team to a share of the SEC West title in 1998.
-A 22-21 win over Arkansas garnered the Bulldogs an appearance in the SEC Championship Game, but they lost to eventual national champion Tennessee.
+A 22-21 upset win over Arkansas garnered the Bulldogs an appearance in the SEC Championship Game, but they lost to eventual national champion Tennessee.
 They finished the season with a loss to the Texas Longhorns and Heisman trophy winner Ricky Williams in the Cotton Bowl Classic.
 A year later, he notched a 10–2 record, a final ranking of #12 in the AP Poll, and an appearance in the Peach Bowl.
+Sherrill's losses in 1999 were at Alabama and at Arkansas.
 That #12 ranking was the highest final ranking achieved by any NCAA Division I-A school in Mississippi in over 30 years.
 Sherrill, along with Bill Snyder of Kansas State, were among the first to use the JUCO systems of their respective states to help their programs progress.

-Sherrill elevated the performance of the Mississippi State program despite playing in the same division as Alabama, Auburn and LSU from 1992 onward, with the SEC’s expansion to twelve teams.
+Sherrill elevated the performance of the Mississippi State program despite playing in the same division as Alabama, Auburn, Ole Miss, Arkansas, and LSU from 1992 onward, with the SEC’s expansion to twelve teams.
 He finished with a winning record against arch-rival Ole Miss (7–6), and led the Bulldogs to six bowl games.
 Before his arrival they'd been to seven bowls in their history.
 However, just like his tenure at Texas A&M, Sherrill still had difficulty beating Arkansas, finishing with a 3-8-1 record against the Razorbacks, to include losing his last five games against them.
 Although he only won a total of eight games in his final three seasons, he is credited with resurrecting the Bulldog program.